Axyl07/dropdown-and-carousel/README.md

-# Template Repository for js projects with webpack,eslint and prettier configured
+# npm install and npm run start to run the project